To Pinch or to Poke

 You will be surprised how easy it is to measure tenderness with just your thumb and index finger.
 After a little practice, your confidence will also increase, it’s really very intuitive.
 I don’t know who invented the pinch test.
 I seem to remember becoming impatient with a novice who was struggling with duration.
 Finally, I said something to the effect of “Well, why don’t you just PINCH the &%$#@ thing and see if it’s tender?”
 We learn by accident, we pay forward with intent.

-The Pinch Test – That’s all there is to it?
+The Pinch/Poke Test – That’s all there is to it?

-After you’ve utilized this method a few times, you will also get a better feel for when your project should be started in the first place.
+After you’ve utilized these methods a few times, you will also get a better feel for when your project should be started in the first place.
 Anything that you can do to AVOID last minute timing is effort well spent.
 If your plan was to get up early to fire your roast, just fire it before you go to bed, and sleep in!
+First thing in the morning–give it a pinch and a poke!